slingamn/namespaced-openvpn/README.md

 3. Asymmetric routing attacks, IPv6 leaks, and DNS leaks are all blocked because the protected namespace has no access to any physical interface.
 4. The `openvpn` process can freely restart because it runs in the root namespace, which has unmodified routes --- so its DNS request for the remote, and then its handshake with the resulting remote IP, all use `eth0`.

+This approach has some further strengths:

-A further strength of this approach is that it does not require any configuration changes to the root namespace, e.g., recreating `eth0` as a virtual bridge.
-It also provides full privacy to sensitive applications while allowing non-sensitive applications to use the physical interfaces, which may have better bandwidth or latency characteristics.
-Finally, it can peacefully coexist with an ordinary OpenVPN connection in the root namespace that does not set `--redirect-gateway`, without any concerns about conflicting private IPv4 addresses and routes.
+1. It does not require any configuration changes to the root namespace, e.g., recreating `eth0` as a virtual bridge.
+2. Non-sensitive applications are free to use the physical interfaces, which may have better bandwidth or latency characteristics.
+3. A `namespaced-openvpn` instance can peacefully coexist with another OpenVPN connection in the root namespace, without any concerns about conflicting private IPv4 addresses and routes.

 Use it like this: